artssci/app-deployment/README.md

 > **Electron is an open-source framework that lets you build desktop applications** using familiar web technologies like JavaScript and HTML.

-> Normally, creating apps for Windows, macOS, and Linux requires different programming languages and tools for each platform—for example, C# with .NET for Windows, Swift or Objective-C for macOS, and C++ or Python for cross-platform development.
+> **Normally, creating apps for Windows, macOS, and Linux requires different programming languages and tools for each platform**—for example, C# with .NET for Windows, Swift or Objective-C for macOS, and C++ or Python for cross-platform development.
 However, **Electron simplifies this process by using the Chromium browser engine to build cross-platform apps from a single codebase**.

 > **By following the step-by-step guide, you'll gain hands-on experience in configuring your development environment, integrating Vue.js with Electron, and preparing your application for deployment across various operating systems.**

 ### 1. **Install Node.js**

 > Typically, JavaScript only runs in web browsers.
 Node.js lets you run JavaScript outside of a web browser.
 This helps JavaScript work for building apps and more.

 1. Install Node.js: